-Airbags can save lives, but they can be very dangerous for children.
+Airbags can save lives, but they can also be very dangerous for children.
 Depending on the severity of a car crash, airbags can deploy at speeds up to 186 mph.
-A child under 12 is at risk in the front seat, sited in a rear-facing safety seat, where his or her head is directly in front of an airbag that deploys.
+A child under 12 is at risk in the front seat, sited in a rear-facing safety seat, where their head is directly in front of an airbag that deploys.

 Most modern cars are fitted with several airbags.
 These may include door pillar or vehicle seat airbags and head airbags or inflatable tubular structures, which stay inflated for five seconds to protect against side impact movements.
 Some child car seats have added protection and padding for side impacts that help to prevent the child’s head from striking the window, or any other part of the interior.